BrainPhoto/CleanCapture.PY/solution_implementation.md

 1. **Data Preparation**:
    - **Data Source**: A comprehensive dataset of waste images was sourced from [Kaggle](https://www.kaggle.com/datasets/sapal6/waste-classification-data-v2), a well-known platform for data science competitions and datasets.
 This dataset, titled "Waste Classification Data v2," includes a wide variety of labeled waste images suitable for training an object detection model.
-   - **Preprocessing**: The dataset underwent rigorous preprocessing, including image labeling, resizing, and augmentation.
-This step was essential to enhance the dataset's quality and ensure it was well-suited for training a machine learning model.

 2. **Model Training**:
    - **Platform**: The Azure Custom Vision service was utilized to develop an object detection model tailored for waste classification.